 He applies technical handmade processes using objects, materials and forms that relate to human use, action and scale.
 Recent work has been made using drawing curves as objects to create wall drawings.
 Using templates only once and as the fabric of the work, the work lacks the exact measurement the curves are designed to create.

 A brass template called a polygraph has been used to generate diagrammatic shapes.
 Patented in 1885, the polygraph is a drawing aid that helps to produce an evenness and regularity when producing a pattern that would be difficult to achieve freehand.
 Stuart’s works suggests demonstration or instruction through close observation and are considered during the process as objects not images.
 The material and composition of the objects and drawings emphasises the latent historical, conversational and vernacular form of his work.
 He has developed location specific projects and exhibitions in the UK, Germany, Estonia, Switzerland, Sweden and North America.
-He is currently the Head of the School of Art at Edinburgh College of Art, University of Edinburgh.

 Stuart currently supervises these PhD students and is always interested in new enquiries.